 Principle of Mating and Display of Objects of Art

-We can summarize the three most important uses of matting as follows
+The three most important uses of matting are

-1) Practicality.
-This is one of the more important uses and simply means that the work of art must not touch the glass.
-If a painting touches the glass, there is a chance that because of humidity the work of art could stick to the glass with resultant damage to the art object itself.
+-Practicality.
+This simply means that the work of art must not touch the glass.
+If a painting touches the glass, there is a chance that, because of humidity, the work of art could stick to the glass with causing damage to the art object.

-3) Beauty: People buy art objects as they love art.
+-Beauty: People buy art objects because they love art.
 Matt's work enhances the appeal of the art object and makes it more pleasing to the eye.

-Despite there being no hard and fast rules, it is recognized that three basics govern the use of mats.
+Despite there being no hard and fast rules, it is recognized that the above three basics govern the use of mats.

 Basics